MadLittleMods/gulp-image-diff/README.md

  	 	 - This option allows for slight differences in aliasing in for example text
  	 - `differenceMapImage`: string|function - Pass a string path+filename or a function that returns string path+filename of where to save the difference image
  	 	 - Default: null
+ 	 	 - If function the compare and reference paths are provided `function(referencePath, comparePath)`.
+Your function should return a string path+filename
  	 	 - `function(referencePath, compareImagePath)`: Return string path+filename
  	 - `differenceMapColor`: object - The color for each pixel used in the `differenceMapImage` that is not within tolerance.
  	 	 - Default: `{ r: 255, g: 0, b: 0, a: 200 }`